matthewkling/phylospatial/README.md

 Spatial phylogenetic analyses require two essential ingredients: data on the geographic distributions of a set of organisms, and a phylogeny representing their evolutionary relationships.
-All workflows in the phylospatial package involve creating a data set of class `'spatialphy'` containing these necessary components.
-A user would normally define this object with their own data using the `sphy()` function, but we can also simulate a demonstration dataset using `ps_simulate()`.
+All workflows in the phylospatial package involve creating a data set of class `'phylospatial'` containing these necessary components.
+A user would normally define this object with their own data using the `phylospatial()` function, but we can also simulate a demonstration dataset using `ps_simulate()`.

 To get started, let’s load the `phylospatial` library and simulate a demo data set.
 To get a peek at the underlying data, let’s plot the